Search

 • The causes of the Civil Wars and the character of Charles 1st

-• The growth of political and social radicalism e.g. the levellers
+• The growth of political and social radicalism, including groups like the Levellers

-• From Cromwell and the Republic to the Restoration
+• From Cromwell’s Republic to the Restoration of the monarchy

 Year 2